Health Professionals

 The crucial role of health professionals

-Many parents don’t know when their child is above a healthy weight.
-That’s why a health professional’s role is vital, as they can screen for and address a child’s weight status as part of normal growth assessments.
+Many parents don’t know when their child is growing healthily.
+That’s why a health professional’s role is vital, as they conduct assessments on a child’s growth as part of normal patient care.

 If you’re a health professional, you can refer families to any version of Go4Fun by completing this online referral form.
 Our registration team will do the work for you and find the most suitable program for your patient, based on the information you provide and what is available.